dlgosk95/qbb2022-answers/week1-homework/README.md

 See the script question1_4.py
 See the image histogram2.png and with_poisson2.png

+Question about with_poisson2.png because poisson is much lower than histogram.
+Should I multiply by 15?

 ```
 array = np.array(x) # make list into array
 zero = array[np.where(array == 0)]